-- (a) Under 18 years of age; - (b) Kindergarten to 18 years of age residing in a residential private school; - (c) Up to 21 years of age and enrolled in services through the department of social and health services developmental disabilities administration (DDA) the day prior to their 18th birthday and pursuing either a: - (i) High school or equivalency course of study; or - (ii) Vocational program; - (d) Up to 21 years of age and participating in the extended foster care (EFC) program; - (e) Up to 21 years of age with intellectual and developmental disabilities; or - (f) Up to 25 years of age and in the custody of the juvenile rehabilitation division. - "Child-specific license" means the same as defined in RCW 74.15.125. - "Cisgender" means an individual whose gender identity aligns with those typically associated with the sex assigned to them at birth. - "Department" means the Washington state department of children, youth, and families. - "Firearms" means any device designed to cause bodily harm or physical damage from which projectiles are launched.
-These include, but are not limited to, BB guns, pellet guns, air rifles, stun guns, handguns, rifles, shotguns, and archery equipment. - "Foster homes" or "foster parents" means individuals licensed through chapter 110-148 WAC to regularly provide 24-hour care in their home to children or youth. - "Gay" means a sexual orientation to describe individuals who are emotionally or physically attracted to someone of the same gender.
-Gay is sometimes an umbrella term for the LGBTQIA+ community. - "Gender expression" means individuals' outward communication of their gender through behavior or appearance.
-This may or may not conform to their sex assigned at birth or socially defined behaviors and characteristics typically associated with being either masculine or feminine. - "Gender fluid" means individuals whose gender identities are flexible, not permanent. - "Gender" or "gender identity" means an individual's inner sense of being a female, male, a blend of both or neither, or another gender.
-This may or may not correspond with an individual's sex assigned at birth. - "Guardians" means the same as defined in RCW 13.34.030. - "Hearings" means the same as defined in WAC 110-03-0020. - "Heterosexual" means an individual who is exclusively attracted to individuals of the opposite sex or gender.
+- (a) Younger than 18 years of age; - (b) Kindergarten to 18 years of age residing in a residential private school; - (c) Up to 21 years of age and enrolled in services through the department of social and health services developmental disabilities administration (DDA) the day prior to their 18th birthday and pursuing either a: - (i) High school or equivalency course of study; or - (ii) Vocational program; - (d) Up to 21 years of age and participating in the extended foster care (EFC) program; - (e) Up to 21 years of age with intellectual and developmental disabilities; or - (f) Up to 25 years of age and in the custody of the juvenile rehabilitation division.

+"Child-specific license" means the same as defined in RCW 74.15.125.

+"Cisgender" means an individual whose gender identity aligns with those typically associated with the sex assigned to them at birth.

+"Department" means the Washington state department of children, youth, and families.

+"Firearms" means a weapon or device designed to cause bodily harm or physical damage from which projectiles may be fired by an explosive such as gunpowder.
+These include, but are not limited to, handguns, rifles, and shotguns.

+"Foster homes" or "foster parents" means individuals licensed through chapter 110-148 WAC to regularly provide 24-hour care in their home to children or youth.

+"Gay" means a sexual orientation to describe individuals who are emotionally or physically attracted to someone of the same gender.
+Gay is sometimes an umbrella term for the LGBTQIA+ community.

+"Gender expression" means individuals' outward communication of their gender through behavior or appearance.
+This may or may not conform to their sex assigned at birth or socially defined behaviors and characteristics typically associated with being either masculine or feminine.
+"Gender fluid" means individuals whose gender identities are flexible, not permanent.

+"Gender" or "gender identity" means an individual's inner sense of being a female, male, a blend of both or neither, or another gender.
+This may or may not correspond with an individual's sex assigned at birth.

+"Guardians" means the same as defined in RCW 13.34.030.

+"Hearings" means the same as defined in WAC 110-03-0020.

+"Heterosexual" means an individual who is exclusively attracted to individuals of the opposite sex or gender.

-"Household members" means anyone living in the licensed home or living on the licensed property that has unsupervised access with children or youth.
+"Household members" means anyone living in the licensed home or living on the licensed property who has unsupervised access to children or youth.